Why would you need a California King bed?

 Additionally, if you are around or under 6 feet in height or have a wide-set frame, then you can get away with a king-sized bed comfortably.
 A king-size bed is also beneficial for families that share the bed or couples that like to sprawl out those extra inches.

-However, if you are tall with a more petite frame, it's worth investing in a California king mattress.
+However, if you are tall with a more petite frame, it's worth investing in a California king bed.
 California kings are ideal for tall single sleepers or couples who don’t mind sleeping close.

 Conclusion